touchlab/SKIE/example/CONTACT_US.md

 # Contact Us

-KaMP Kit support can be found in the Kotlin Community Slack.
-Look for the `kampkit-support` channel.
+SKIE support can be found in the Kotlin Community Slack.
+Look for the `touchlab-tools` channel.

 To join the Kotlin Community Slack, [request access here](http://slack.kotlinlang.org/)

-For direct assistance, please [reach out to Touchlab](https://go.touchlab.co/contactkamp) to discuss support options.
+For direct assistance, please [reach out to Touchlab](https://touchlab.co/contact-us/) to discuss support options.